 ECED 6600 Processes of Language and Literacy Learning (3 credits)-This course will focus on theory and research related to early communication through language and literacy, as a social, cultural, and political practice.
-Included is the study of social and educational policy issues and policy-making actions team on behalf of literacy learning.
-Emphasis is on intersection of class, race/ethnicity, gender, and sexuality, as critical axes for understanding culturally-specific language and literacy practices, and as a basis for examining language development and literacy instruction rooted in the experiences of children. (spring)
+Included is the study of social and educational policy issues and policy-making actions taken on behalf of literacy learning.
+Emphasis is on intersection of class, race/ethnicity, gender, and sexuality, as critical axes for understanding culturally-specific language and literacy instruction rooted in the experiences of children. (spring)